-This article will help you to fix a search indexing problems on Windows 8.1/10 that actually takes too much CPU load.
-This is a problem that seems coming to Windows 8.1 and 10.
+This article will help you to fix a search indexing problems on Windows 8.1/10 that actually takes too much CPU load, like Search Protocol Host and Search Filter Host.
+This is a problem that seems come in to Windows 8.1 and 10.

 At first, make sure you really have some problems with CPU load.